 Risks and Side Effects of Women’s Hormone Replacement Therapy

-The common side effects of hormone therapy may include nausea, bloating, headache, fatigue and weight gain.
-Studies also suggest that long-term use of HRT may increase the risk of developing blood clots, heart attack and stroke.
+The common side effects of women’s hormone replacement therapy may include nausea, bloating, headache, fatigue, and weight gain.
+Studies also suggest that long-term use of HRT may increase the risk of developing blood clots, heart attack, and stroke.